HyperCherrim/cits3403-group-project/README.md

 A brief summary of the architecture of the application.

-~~Using html, css, etc.~~
+Utilising Flask, SQLAlchemy and Bootstrap to create a seamless and coherent study group experience.

 instructions for how to launch the application.

-~~Open the wesbite.html and run.~~ NYI
+Enter the `backend` directory and execute `flask run`.
+## NOTE:
+For now, the database does have to be manually copied over, we will sort this at some point.

-instructions for how to run the tests for the application.
+Instructions for how to run the tests for the application.

-Currently no tests due to being in the early stages of development.
+Currently no tests - these will be covered shortly.